phuel/polyd-cli/readme.md

 The UI was created using [kivy](https://kivy.org), which must as well be installed separately.

-Configuring the Poly-D works only over the USB-MIDI connection.
+Configuring the Poly-D does only work over the USB-MIDI connection.
 SysEx messages on the DIN ports seem to be ignored.
 When connecting to the synthesizer the first MIDI interface with `POLY D` in the name is used by the program.
 As an alternative  the `--port` option can be used to specify the MIDI port name.

 ## Usage